 Martin Wells Knapp and others used small cheap booklets, lithograph preaching diagrams and the magic lantern (a forerunner of the slide projector) to captivate the mind and win the battle for souls.
 Meredith Standley was consumed with a passion to reach the lost and saw an opportunity to mobilize an army of “Gods Issues” at the close of WWII.
 The GI Bill brought veterans to campus and the large surplus of army jeeps and trailers provided the necessary equipment to start the “GI’s of the Cross.”
 This unique means of outreach enlisted hundreds in its ranks and was responsible for the conversion of souls in numerous small towns across America.
 A willingness to ride the wave of present opportunity, to adopt new technology or to try something different has been crucial to finding many new and effective methods for winning souls to Christ.

-So every church should face the difficult question of what must and must not change.
-Every church has to do the difficult and fragile work of understanding change, learning to live with it and developing ways to use it to their advantage in ministry.
+Every church should face the difficult question of what must and must not change.
+Every church has to do the difficult and fragile work of understanding change, learning to live with it, and developing ways to use it to their advantage in ministry.
 Appropriate change must and can be made safely if a church takes the time to develop a theology of change.
-A theology of change is a well-designed process that leads change in an orderly, healthy and appropriate way.
+A theology of change is a well-designed process that leads change in an orderly, healthy, and appropriate way.
 A good theology of change consists of at least four elements.

 1. A Theology of Change first establishes what is unchangeable.